-- The EU should play a role and encourage dissemination of the results of social innovation projects, e.g. by developing a proper and lively tool (database, repository) to facilitate dissemination, exchange of practices, synergies and link-up between relevant actors. - As part of the social innovation exploration at EU level, Horizon 2020 offers an excellent opportunity for the EU to explore new models of innovation that ensure research results into affordable and accessible services and technologies.
-This programme allows the experimentation of research models that prevent socializing the risks of investment while privatizing the profits of innovation by ensuring the public receives return on its investment. - The EU and Member States should recognise that market-driven research and development (R&D) must be supplemented with additional incentives for needs-driven R&D, as well as initiatives to ensure that these advances are affordable and accessible 9. - For many CSOs that conduct or use research, having limited access to studies represents a barrier.
+- While transferring innovations to a different context, where relevant use the existing mechanisms that protect the intellectual property rights of innovators (patents) and balance the public interest of having access to essential innovations, in line with EU commitments under the Millennium Development Goals and the Doha Declaration on Trade-Related Aspects of Intellectual Property Rights and Public Health.
+Facilitate the transferring of innovations, where relevant, by favoring "essaimage", creation of partnerships or consortia8, which are more suitable to social economy actors. - The EU should play a role and encourage the dissemination of results of social innovation projects, e.g. by developing a proper and lively tool (database, repository) to facilitate dissemination, exchange of practices, synergies and link-up between relevant actors. - As part of the social innovation exploration at EU level, Horizon 2020 offers an excellent opportunity for the EU to explore new models of innovation that ensures research results in affordable and accessible services and technologies.
+This programme allows the experimentation of research models that prevent socializing the risks of investment while privatizing the profits of innovation by ensuring the public receives a return on its investment. - The EU and Member States should recognise that market-driven research and development (R&D) must be supplemented with additional incentives for needs-driven R&D, as well as initiatives to ensure that these advances are affordable and accessible9. - For many civil society organisations that conduct or use research, limited access to studies represents a barrier.
 This requirement applies to research supported in whole, or in part, by EU funds.
 Open access to results and data, or additional exploitation, and dissemination should be promoted.
 This will allow research to address societal challenges.
 In many areas there is an overwhelming public interest for swift and broad dissemination of results and in universal accessibility products.
 Open access allows the results of publicly-funded research to be made more accessible and available, improving research information systems through fostering collaboration and interoperability.